WESL Logo

 #Syntax from Rust and TypeScript?

 Avoid trying to imitate a TypeScript or Rust language feature syntactically unless it can fully match the source language semantics.
-If it looks just like a Rust or TypeScript feature, programmers will expect it work like the source language.
+If it looks just like a Rust or TypeScript feature, programmers will expect it to work like the source language.

 But fully matching the source language will often be impossible in WGSL, or undesirable for complexity reasons.
 And a feature that looks the same but works differently will be hard for programmers to keep straight in their minds.